richardlovesspaceengineering/rrut_thesis_code/README.md

   }
 }
 ```
+2. Create a screen environment so that logging out of the terminal does not end the runs.
-2. Run the shell-script using ``.\run_problems.sh`` in a terminal.
+2. Within this screen env, run the shell-script using ``.\run_problems.sh`` in a terminal.
 Take note of what the datetime code is e.g. ``Jan1_1200`` as you will access results from a subdirectory with this name later.
    1. On a fresh install of this repository, you might need to make this script executable with a ``chmod +x run_problems.sh`` command.
 The only setting you should change within this file is ``mode``.
 If ``mode = "debug"``, the features evaluation code runs on much smaller sample sizes, while ``mode = "eval"`` runs the full evaluation.
    2. A note on sibling directories: the feature evaluation saves pregenerated random walks/global samples in a sibling directory called ``pregen_samples``, located in ``rrut_thesis_code\pregen_samples``, and it also saves evaluated populations for problems that take a while to run (PLATEMO, XA, MODAct) in a sibling directory called ``temp_pops``.
 These directories can contain very large files, so if you're running out of storage, feel free to start deleting specific problem files from ``temp_pops``.
    3. If you're having issues with memory usage (e.g. the machine starts swapping), you can reduce the number of cores used for evaluation in the ``initialize_number_of_cores`` method in ``ProblemEvaluator``.
 Due to my time constraints, I instead just reduced the number of samples for the high-dimensional ($\geq 20$) PLATEMO, MODAct and XA instances.